 Local water agencies have maintained collaboration, exemplified by the county-wide Association of Water Agencies (AWA).
-The AWA includes major water districts, the cities with water-delivery responsibilities, the County, special districts, investor-owned water utilities, and mutual water companies.
+AWA represents major water districts, the cities with water-delivery responsibilities, the County, special districts, investor-owned water utilities, and mutual water companies and their membership covers the range of water stakeholders including agriculture, municipalities, water districts, small systems, and industrial water uses.
 AWA's mission is to provide a forum for the exchange of information on local and regional water issues.
 Its mission statement is "to develop and encourage cooperation among entities for the development, protection, conservation and improvement of the total water resources for Ventura County."
-AWA membership covers the range of water stakeholders including agriculture, municipalities, water districts, small systems, industrial water uses and general public.